a-hr-nikolov/etch-a-sketch/README.md

 For some reason touch input just doesn't work well with Etch-A-Sketch.
 I've been looking for solutions and currently, I've only managed to make the rainbow paint option work somewhat.
 Sadly, it is not how I want it to work, but I don't see a way to work around it, currently.
 I will look for a solution, but this isn't a priority.

+## About refactoring

+I am looking at my app.js file and cringe.
+It isn't pretty.
+I don't know how to refactor it to make it look good.
+I think I need to figure out some better coding practices.

 ## To Do:

 1. ~~Add a single color mode.~~